NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 	- **Platform Support** : Android only
 	- **Version Support** : 3.x.x & 4.x.x

  - **fileName** [Default value is "image"] :- User can specify the name of the file without the file extension.
-File extension is always .png for now
+File extension is always .jpg for now
 	- **Platform Support** : iOS only
 	- **Version Support** : 4.x.x only
 	- **Important Notes** : Please cleanup the files if not using default value.

+ - **quality** [Default value is 1]  :- `quality` in options object can take float values values from `1.0`(default - Highest quality) to `5.0`(Lowest Quality).
+Any value not equal to or between these values will be default to the highest quality of `1.0`.
+	- **Platform Support** : Android and iOS
+	- **Version Support** : >= 4.1.0
+    - **Important Notes** : Android subsamples to change quality while iOS does JPEG compression to change quality so there might be small changes in quality between devices.

 The return value is sent to the [`scanSuccess`](#module_scan.onSuccess) callback function, in fileUri format.
 You can do whatever you want with the URI, for example, render the image in an `<img>` tag.

-> *Plugin adds file:// in front of the imageuri returned for both android and ios [iOS example imageURI returned :- file:///var/mobile/Containers/Data/Application/8376778A-983B-4FBA-B21C-A4CFDD047AAA/Documents/image.png]*
+> *Plugin adds file:// in front of the imageuri returned for both android and ios [iOS example imageURI returned :- file:///var/mobile/Containers/Data/Application/8376778A-983B-4FBA-B21C-A4CFDD047AAA/Documents/image.jpg]*

 ## Supported Platforms